 The anecdotes mentioned in relation to these families paint a picture of the life in this small rural village in the county of Bentheim, with lots of links to Ootmarsum, Weerselo, and many other towns and villages in the border region.

 Bernhardus marries Catherina Rockers (1678 – 1720).
 From this branch the existing Budde’s in Wietmarschen descend.
-After her death Bernhardus marries Gesina Hangbers (1696 – 1770) and from this branch our family descends.
+After her death Bernhardus marries Gesina Hangbers (1696 – 1770) and from one of their sons our branch our family descends.

 - Johan Konrad (1713 – 1783) son of Bernhard and Catherina.